jthecodebuilder/DolphinSampleUWP/README.md

 * Wireframe mode

 So far, I cannot figure out how to implement the former feature, due to use of arrays, and my lack of understanding of.
 Wireframe mode might be straightforward though.
+But apparently, this is because I used the FrontPanelDolphin version, while the full version they were using is in FrontPanelDemo.
+Oops.
+Expect another large commit soon-ish?

 Additionally, I want to add these features: